TheRealCodeBeard/ServerlessTwitterBot/STEP1.md

 ## Alternatively...

-If you are often creating GitHub repos in Linux then repeating these steps quickly becomes laborious.
+If you are often creating GitHub repos in Linux then you'll find that repeating these steps quickly becomes laborious.
+If that is you then read on!

 Create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and add Rich Cheney's [github init](https://github.com/richeney/github-init) function into your ~/.bashrc file, and then you could get to the same point in just a few CLI commands.
 For example:

 1. Create the local repo directory